 In addition to 412(e)(3) and Sec 79 plans, traditional and Roth IRAs are still a viable retirement funding vehicle for many.
 They do suffer the $5,500 per annum restriction for tax-free contributions, but are otherwise an acceptable secondary funding option.
 The choice between IRAs will depend on your annual income, age and retirement needs.
 In general, if you are under the age of 59 and make less than $120,000 a year, a Roth IRA will make the most sense.
 Starting at age 60, the only advantage to a Roth IRA is the ability to continue contributions after 70 years of age.

-To learn more about what plan is right for you, contact us today for a free, no obligation consultation.
+To learn more about what plan is right for you, contact us today to schedule a consultation.